 This place is, indeed, a story.

-In the middle of darkness and nowhere we finally found ourselves on an unpaved road which led to a dense forest.
+In the middle of the darkness we finally found ourselves on an unpaved road which led to a dense forest.
 Driving like this for another 30 minutes made us think we might had missed the road.
-But in the end, we managed to see, immediately after ”Valea Zalanului” sign, a beautiful, imposing wooden gate and our host trying to find his way in the darkness, holding a lamp.
+But in the end we managed to see, immediately after ”Valea Zalanului” sign, a beautiful, imposing wooden gate and our host trying to find his way in the darkness, holding a lamp.

 Welcome… We have no wifi or phone network here